 After coming back from Nahargarh Fort, we moved to our new hostel.
 Because we heard about Horn Ok Please Hostel from some random nomllers.
-When you were blessed with such an amazing experience then why to hesitate in capturing the moment and sharing the same with you people.
+When you were blessed with such an amazing experience then why hesitate in capturing the moment and sharing the same with you people.

 Living in this place is like living in a hostel with friends.
-I loved the vibes of those dormitory beds and self-service kitchen of Horn Ok Please.
+I loved the vibes of those dormitory beds and the self-service kitchen of Horn Ok Please.
 If you want luxurious accommodation either shared or private on a tight budget then this place is meant for you.
 Also, you get a quiet and relaxing atmosphere, including all the modern amenities.

 The thing is that I’ve got an experience here which isn’t only sociable and value for money, but aesthetically beautiful too.
 In short, staying at a beautiful hostel really made my stay in Jaipur even better.

 I started the next day at Chotiwala with my special vegetarian thali and it was delicious.
 Chotiwala is a restaurant known for its scrumptious food and is located just 2 km away from Horn Ok Please.

 After the body was accomplished with enough fuel, we headed towards Jal Mahal.

 Have you heard of Man-Made Wonder under Water?

 The iconic & historical ‘Jal Mahal’ or ‘Water Palace’ is located in the centre of Lake Man Sagar which was built by Maharaja Sawai Pratap Singh in the year 1799.
 The man-made wonder Jal Mahal is one of the best places to visit in Jaipur at night for couples.
 This most beautiful eye-catching monument is surrounded by the Aravalli hills range and its reflection in the water gives visitors a spectacular view, especially at night time.